westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 ## *scsi_debug*

-The *scsi_debug* kernel module can be used to create emulated ZBC SCSI disks that use memory backing used to store data, which is written to sectors.
+The *scsi_debug* kernel module can be used to create emulated ZBC SCSI disks that use memory backing to store data, which is written to sectors.
 Because this method uses memory as a backing store, the creation of large disks requires a host with a large amount of DRAM.